Sint Vincentius Hospital

 Sint Vincentius Hospital (Dutch: Sint Vincentiusziekenhuis) is a hospital in Paramaribo, Suriname.
 It is Catholic hospital named after Saint Vincentius.

 History

 The hospital has its roots in a congregation of Sisters of Love from Tilburg who were deployed to Suriname in 1894.
 Out of the infirmary they started, the Sint Vincentius Hospital was founded in 1916, originally with a capacity of 70 beds.
 With the passing of time the hospital became more professional and shifted its focus from charity to professional medical care.
 The hospital was expanded in 1964, 1976 and 1978.

+From August 1, 1938 to 1981, Frits Tjong-Ayong was the director of the hospital.
+He was the first hospital director of Chinese descent in Suriname.
+Under his leadership, many improvements were implemented, training programs for nurses and midwives were established, and expansions were made.

 In 1970, the foundation running the hospital was transformed from a church body into a board of lay people.